sebastiantramontana/Vitraux/README.md

 - **HTML Modularization:** Lets you break your HTML into fragments stored in templates or external URIs, which you can design and structure however you like.

+- **Trimmable & AOT-ready:** Safe to enable PublishTrimmed and AOT; no runtime codegen or reflective serializers.

 ---

 ## Features